 A podcast series about the credit crunch and global recession featuring three Oxford academics.
 This series examines how the current crisis developed, analyses market and government responses to it, and looks at what might happen next.
 Eight audio files are available with most programmes lasting around 30 minutes.

 This is a video of Joseph Stiglitz speaking on the topic of global financial market regulation at the James Martin 21st Century School at the University of Oxford.
 Stiglitz argues that the global financial crisis reflects a failure of global economic governance, before looking at the lessons for global governance in the 21st Century.
-Users will need a Flash player to watch this 63 minute video or they can download the audio version as an mp3 file.

 Part of the Nobel prize website, this page provides resources related to the 2008 winner Paul Krugman of Princeton University.
 It includes the video of his Nobel lecture - New trade, new geography and the troubles of manufacturing - that focuses on economic geography and trade, comcluding that: increasing returns have been a powerful force shaping the world economy, that force may actually be in decline, but that decline itself is a key to understanding much of what is happening in the world today.
 Users will need Windows Media Player or RealPlayer to view the lecture.
 The site also includes supporting materials, such as interviews, lecture slides and press releases.